 07. The Rewrite

 So, you have spent hours working with a co-writer on what you feel is an incredible worship song.
 In your mind, the lyrics are spot on, the melody lifts and falls in the write places, and the music feels angelic.
 At this point, seasoned songwriters lean into the feedback process.
 This is often the step that gets overlooked by novice songwriters.
 But honestly, the feedback process is the most important step in authoring a well-crafted song.

 Years ago, I heard the term, “Portable Theology.”
 “Portable Theology” is simply music that carries the truths of God within them.
 I often tease my pastor that people will remember songs more than his sermons.
-Given culture’s attention span, often times a thirty to forty minute sermon does not always anchor into a person as much as a three to four minute song.
-If people are more apt to remember songs, it is of the utmost importance that we are writing worship songs that reflect the accurate truth of Word of God.
-Music shapes the beliefs of five year kids as they learn the song, “Jesus Loves Me,” and it sustains the eighty year old grieving widows who declares “It Is Well.”
-The call for all worship songwriters to be a student of the Bible so that we never have to second guess whether what we write is accurate.
+Given culture’s attention span, oftentimes a thirty to forty-minute sermon does not always anchor into a person as much as a three to four-minute song.
+If people are more apt to remember songs, it is of the utmost importance that we are writing worship songs that reflect the accurate truth of the Word of God.
+Music shapes the beliefs of five-year kids as they learn the song, “Jesus Loves Me,” and it sustains the eighty-year-old grieving widows who declare “It Is Well.”
+The call is for all worship songwriters to be a student of the Bible so that we never have to second guess whether what we write is accurate.